-Most people were simply never taught how to present in a way that supports clarity, connection, and shared understanding.
+Most people are simply never taught how to present in a way that creates clarity, builds connection, and supports shared understanding.
+We often treat presentation skills as instinctive, something people either “have” or don’t.
+In reality, they’re learned skills, and with the right approach, anyone can develop them.

 Why presentations fail, even with compelling content.